-The Welfare Reform Act 2012 changes to the rules concerning a number of benefits offered within the social security system and it became law on 8 March 2012 although its provisions will be phased in over a number of years.
-The Act includes:
+The Welfare Reform Act 2012 made changes to the rules concerning several benefits offered within the social security system.
+The Act included:

 - The introduction of Universal Credit

 - Stronger penalties for fraud and error

 - New "claimant commitment"

 - Phasing out of Disability Living Allowance and replacement with Personal Independence Payment

 - Reform of Housing Benefit, including introduction of under-occupancy charges

 - Changes to the Social Fund, including greater power to local authorities

 - Reform of Employment and Support Allowance

 - Changes to child support.